Data Sets allow you to create and store tables of data to use in your Workflow runs.

-Your CSV will need column headers and must not exceed the limits of 10,000 rows, 50 columns per row, and 5kb per row.
+Your CSV will need column headers and must not exceed the limits of 10,000 records, 50 columns per record, and 5kb per record.

-Tip: Delete any empty rows before creating your CSV.
+Tip: Delete any empty records before creating your CSV.

 Click +Data Set and select Import Data Set.

 Your Data Set will be created with the name of the file you uploaded and the sheet name.
 All your data will be created in text format.

 If you’d like to rename your Data Set, click the settings cog in the top right of your view.
 Make your changes and click Save to finish.

 To be able to connect your Data Set to a Workflow, you’ll first need to create a saved view from it.